Our People.

 Responsibility

-About 61% of SAFCOL's plantations are directly affected by land claims.
-A dedicated Land Claims Division has been established to engage claimant communities and government toward equitable, sustainable settlements.
+About 57% of SAFCOL's plantations are directly affected by land claims.
+A dedicated Land Risk Management Division has been established to engage claimant communities and government toward equitable, sustainable settlements.

 ± 1.4M m³